 The mission of the Center for the Study of Race, Ethnicity and Gender is to support faculty development, scholarship, and interdisciplinary exchange and collaboration on issues of race, ethnicity, and gender and their intersections with other aspects of difference.

-In support of this mission, CSREG invites proposals for Scholarly Development and Curriculum Development Grants for Summer 2016.
+In support of this mission, CSREG invites proposals for Scholarly Development (pdf) and Curriculum Development (pdf) Grants for Summer 2017.
 The maximum grant amount is $4000.
-The deadline for proposals is: Tuesday, March 1, 2016.
+The deadline for proposals is: Wednesday, March 1, 2017.

 Funds to support reading groups, travel expenses, attendance at conferences, and other research and teaching projects are available from CSREG throughout the year.
 The maximum award is $400.
 Examples of such reimbursable expenses might be: materials for reading groups, travel expenses, conference fees, expenses related to primary research (oral histories, interviews, photocopying, videotaping, etc.).
 Applications should be submitted to the Center at least three weeks in advance of the proposed activity.
 The application should include a description of the proposed activity, its relevance to the mission of the Center, and other sources of funding received and/or applied for.